 January, 2003.
 Together with the usual holiday cards, an anonymous postcard is delivered to the Berest family home.
 On the front, a photo of the Opéra Garnier in Paris.
 On the back, the names of Anne Berest’s maternal great-grandparents, Ephraïm and Emma, and their children, Noémie and Jacques—all killed at Auschwitz.

-Almost twenty years after the postcard is delivered, Anne is moved to discover who sent it, and why.
-Aided by her chain-smoking mother, countless family, friends, and associates, a private detective, a graphologist, and many others, she embarks on a journey to uncover the fate of the Rabinovitch family: their flight from Russia following the revolution, their journey to Latvia, Palestine, and Paris, the war and its aftermath.
-What emerges is a thrilling and sweeping tale that shatters her certainties about her family, her country, and herself.
+Fifteen years after the postcard is delivered, Anne, the heroine of this novel, is moved to discover who sent it and why.
+Aided by her chain-smoking mother, family members, friends, associates, a private detective, a graphologist, and many others, she embarks on a journey to discover the fate of the Rabinovitch family: their flight from Russia following the revolution, their journey to Latvia, Palestine, and Paris.
+What emerges is a moving saga of a family devastated by the Holocaust and partly restored through the power of storytelling that shatters long-held certainties about Anne’s family, her country, and herself.

 “Full of suspense and emotion, The Postcard is a quest for origins that plunges us into the darkest hours of European history.
 A deeply moving book.”—Leïla Slimani, author of The Perfect Nanny